 At 2,568 meters, restless Mt.
 Asama can often be seen with smoke curling skyward.
 It last erupted in 2019 but has since calmed down.
 An excursion here will give you a new view of the Northern Japan Alps.

 - The otherworldly volcanic landscape of Onioshidashi Park

 - Reaching Mt.
 Asama's smoky summit

 The town of Komoro is a frequent starting point for hikes up Mt.
 Asama.
 From Karuizawa , the Shinano Tetsudo Line runs to Komoro Station which takes about 25 minutes.
 From there, a bus runs to the trailhead at Takamine Kogen Onsen.

-At the time of writing, there's a level two warning in place for Mt.
-Asama from the Japan Meteorological Agency, meaning that “caution is advised around the crater.”
+At the time of writing, there's a level one warning in place for Mt.
+Asama from the Japan Meteorological Agency, meaning that “it is noted to be an active volcano.”
 Please check the current conditions before you head out.
 Bring a map, as well as warm and waterproof clothing, even in summer.
 Weather in the Japanese mountains can change in a flash.